Adedotun-Adepoju/e-commerce-site/README.md

 ```sh
 docker-compose up -d
 ```
-- get the container ID of the e-commerce image
+- Copy the container ID of the e-commerce image after running the command below
 ```sh
 docker ps
 ```